rateldajer/markcrowley/ece657A_W21_outline_doc.md

   - *Piazza* will be the main place for detailed discussion and questions.
 Students can post anonymously (from students only), post a collaborative answer and course staff can confirm these, post their own or run Live Q&A events.
   - Go there there and sign up with your UWaterloo email now!
   - *Community:* we will strive to create an active community within the course using live sessions, social platforms and crosscutting study group assignments and fun challenges throughout the term.
 This will be an experiment, so it will be optional, but hopefully we can all build a Data Analysis and Machine Learning graduate student community in the deparment that will benenfit everyone.
-- **Pre-recorded Video Lectures:** These will be made available on a youtube channel, and links from wihtin Learn
+- **Pre-recorded Video Lectures:** These will be made available on the [course youtube channel](https://www.youtube.com/channel/UC7vU2kP8oNwvr0GuAqoxYGA), and links from whithin Learn
 - **LEARN Website:** The main course content, announcements, grade stracking and materials will be made availble on Learn.
 All registered students should see this in their LEARN courses.
 - **Email the Teaching Assistant and Instructor:** Office Hours will be arranged once term starts as needed.
 - **AccessAbility Services :** http://uwaterloo.ca/accessability-services